frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/accounts/accounting-reports.md

 ### Sales and Purchase Register

-In this report, each tax Account is transposed in columns.For each Invoice and invoice Item, you will get the amount of individual tax that has been paid, based on the Taxes and Charges table.
+In this report, each tax Account is transposed in columns.
+For each Invoice and invoice Item, you will get the amount of individual tax that has been paid, based on the Taxes and Charges table.